alepez/aurix-rust-release-build-issue-example/README.md

 `--release` flag.

 The three functions `__INTERRUPT_HANDLER_2` `Crt0PostInit` and `Crt0PreInit`
-are defined in the above code and I expect the *weak* versions of these functions defined in the inline assembly should be ignored when a strong definition exists.
+are defined in the above code.
+I expect that the weak versions of these functions defined in the inline assembly should be ignored when a strong definition exists.